Archived Blog Posts

 2. Consider Purchasing a Portable Generator

-If your business absolutely needs power to operate, it may be worth purchasing a generator well before you are faced with an outage.
+If your business absolutely needs the power to operate, it may be worth purchasing a generator well before you are faced with an outage.
 Read the manufacturer’s instructions closely upon purchase, and remind yourself of how to use it regularly.
 It is always important to exercise safety when using a portable generator.

-3. Keep Water, Food, Batteries and Flashlights On Hand
+3. Keep Water, Food, Batteries, and Flashlights On Hand

 Depending on the cause of the power outage, it may not be safe to leave the building.
 In that case, you will likely be glad to have plenty of food and water available for staff.
 Flashlights and plenty of batteries to go with them could be extremely useful to anyone inside the dark building.